JDeuce/webpack-test-hybrid/README.md

   * Common files are automatically refactored into common.js as they are used by multiple pages
+    * Example underscore.js used in about/contact, gets output to common.js

   * Full hybrid web app architecture: